ahmedkhaled2030/Basics_ReduxToolKit/README.md

-# Getting Started with React Redux oldVersion
+# Getting Started with React Redux Toolkit

-This project is a practical application of (React Redux oldVersion) that i have tought by kimzCodes (Youtube channel)
+This project is a practical application of (Redux Toolkit) that i have tought by kimzCodes (Youtube channel)